 Now that fall is in full swing, bring a bit of rustic decor into your home by making a DIY Wood Pallet Picture Holder from this crafty book, DIY Wood Pallet Projects: 35 Rustic Modern Upcycling Ideas to Personalize Your Space.
 This simple project would also make the perfect holiday gift for friends and family.
-Today we are going to be sharing this fun project, along with giving away a copy of this new book!
+Today we are going to be sharing this fun project.

 Included inside DIY Wood Pallet Projects: 35 Rustic Modern Upcycling Ideas to Personalize Your Space are a variety of projects for your home, including this Advent calendar.

 While you have your pallets out, you can also make Jaime’s pretty Pallet Daybed.